 If you would rather visit as many vineyards as you can (all while being responsible and not driving), consider hopping on one of the many wine shuttles or tours.
 This is a really great option if you’ve never visited before and don’t have a favorite vineyard yet.
 It’s also a huge hit with groups and a good way to meet other out-of-towners.

 There are a ton of really cute places to stay in Fredericksburg, but beware that they can book up quickly and get pricey depending on season and proximity to Main Street.
-Check out the town’s list of hotels and B&Bs here.
-Hoffman Haus is a beautiful option, as well as Sugarberry Inn (which offers free breakfast).
+Check out the town’s list of hotels and B&Bs.
+Hoffman Haus is a beautiful option, as well as The Trueheart Hotel (formerly Sugarberry Inn) (which offers free breakfast).

 Yes, most visitors come to Fredericksburg for the wine and the food, but the shops on Main are not to be missed.
 I can spend (and have spent) all day walking up and down both sides of the road, checking out the gifts and trinkets hidden inside the store walls.

-A few pro tips: Most of the boutiques and shops close around 5pm, so plan accordingly.
+A few pro tips: Most of the boutiques and shops close around 5pm, so plan to do your window shopping earlier in the day.
 Also, while there’s a lot of street parking on Main, it can be incredibly busy.
 If you don’t find any spots there, go over to the Visitor Information Center’s lot, just off Main Street and 302 East Austin Street.

 If shopping isn’t your thing, there’s still plenty to do on and off Main.
-Enchanted Rock is nearby for a solid hike; take a horseback ride with Bit & Bridle Stables or Circle K Trail Rides; rent a bike from Hill Country Bicycles or Jack & Adam’s; visit the Lyndon B. Johnson State Park and Historic Site; visit the National Museum of the Pacific War; or keep it simple with golfing, fishing, hiking, birding or hunting.
-The town’s website has a bunch of options for all of the above.
+Enchanted Rock is nearby for a solid hike; take a horseback ride with Bit & Bridle Stables or Circle K Trail Rides; rent a bike from Hill Country Bicycles or Jack & Adam’s; visit the Lyndon B. Johnson State Park and Historic Site or the National Museum of the Pacific War..